Piyush416/SUDOKU_Solver/README.md

    - Press `H` to get a hint.
    - Press `Space` to solve the puzzle automatically.

+## How It Works
+   1.Enter numbers on the Sudoku grid manually or use a pre-filled puzzle.
+   2.Press the Solve button to visualize the solution step by step.
+   3.If the puzzle is valid, the algorithm will solve it; otherwise, it will indicate an error.

+## Technologies Used
+   - Python
+   - Pygame
+   - Backtracking Algorithm

 ## Project Structure
 - `SudokuGUI.py`: Contains the main game logic and GUI implementation.
 - `sudokutools.py`: Contains utility functions for generating and solving Sudoku puzzles.